squaresLab/GenProgScripts/README.md

-# GPD4J
-The purpose of this repo is to allow user to run GenProg in the Defects4J bugs

 # How to run defects4j bugs in genprog4java

 To run a single defects4j bug in genprog4java use the runGenProgForBug.sh script